akhilnalliboina/Robo_friends/README.md

          $ npm install -g create-react-app
 ```

-- Clone the repo and cd in to the root folder
+- Clone the repo and using command line move in to the project folder

 - Install all required dependencies.
 ```